 If you are 18 or over, have good spoken English plus a good level of health and fitness, then you’ve passed the first test!

-Before you apply, please watch this video about weekly volunteering on the island, and carefully read through the documents below.
+Before you apply, please watch this video about long-term volunteering on the island and have a careful read through all of the documents below.